PavanRangani/docs/docs/prd/tasks/tasks.md

 ##### Scenario 2.2

-Given: I have one upcoming task.
+Given: I have one upcoming task of one trigger.

 When: I have edit task dialog open